BenPomme/jobcompanion/README.md

 # CV & Cover Letter Generator

-An AI-powered web application that generates tailored CVs and cover letters for specific job applications by analyzing your LinkedIn profile or existing CV alongside the target job posting.

 ## Features

-- Connect your LinkedIn profile or upload your existing CV
-- Link to LinkedIn job postings or upload job descriptions
 - AI-powered analysis to match your skills with job requirements
 - Generate optimized CVs and cover letters tailored to specific jobs
 - Download documents in PDF or DOCX formats